joaoepj/learning-react/README.md

 }
 ```

-Passing a parameter as a property
+Here is how we call the component and pass a parameter to it:
 ```javascript
 <MyComponent2 param="blue"/>
 ```

 ## Events

-We will now extend our component MyComponent2 adding an event handler to it.
+Extending component to react to an event by adding an event handler to it:
 ```javascript
 function MyComponent3({param}) {
   return <h1 onClick={() => alert("You clicked me!")} style={{color: param}}>I am a component!</h1>